Dragon Ball: The Path to Power: Plot

 Eventually, they make it out, to discover Goku (carrying a pile of tanks) there to greet them.
 As Goku fights his way into Red Ribbon HQ, Commander Red and Officer Black retreat with their six Dragon Balls to their last refuge.
-But when Black hears about Red's true wish—to become taller, Black shoots him and swears to make the Black Ribbon Army ruler of the world.
+But when Black hears about Red's true wish—to become taller, Black shoots him and swears to make the Black Ribbon Army rulers of the world.
 He brings out the Army's greatest weapon, a giant robot.
 The robot's beam weapon destroys a huge swath of territory in its path, and nearly kills Goku, until he manages to knock it on its stomach and detonate the cannon.
 Black and his robot are not out yet though, and Goku is eventually knocked out.
 Luckily, Android 8 shows up.
 He puts everything he has into keeping the robot from killing the boy, but it is clear that he is no match.
 Parts start to fly off of him, and he lands in a crumpled heap, next to Goku.

 Goku comes to, only to see the android die.
-Saddened and enraged by Android 8's sacrifice, a new world of power suddenly awakens within Goku, as the ground shakes with his tortured screams.
+Saddened and enraged by Android 8's sacrifice, a new world of power suddenly awakens within Goku, as the ground and all of his friends shake with his tortured tears and screams.
 Black makes the mistake of egging him on, and Goku finishes him off with a gigantic Kamehameha.
-After the dust settles, the Eternal Dragon Shenron is summoned forth, but Bulma and Yamcha realize they do not need their wishes anymore.
+After the dust settles, Goku is still screaming about Android 8.
+Finally, the Eternal Dragon Shenron is summoned forth, but Bulma and Yamcha realize they do not need their wishes anymore.
 Goku then offers his own wish instead: to revive Android 8 and remove the bomb inside of him.